saleebm/hds-backend/README.md

 3. POS
    - ~~finish customer order products display.~~
    - ~~seal the deal with redux action, i.e. put customer order in db async~~
-     1. will have to deduct quantity picked from each CustomerOrderProduct off the Product's inventory location quantity
+     1. ~~will have to deduct quantity picked from each CustomerOrderProduct off the Product's inventory location quantity~~
-   - last step is show the customer orders as invoices
+   - show the customer orders as invoices
+     1. create base invoice
+     2.

 ## Unit tests